Skip to content

 pass

-For functions executed in the DataFlux Func editor, the system ignores the timeout configuration and sets it to a fixed 60 seconds.
+For executing functions within the DataFlux Func editor, the system ignores the timeout configuration and defaults to 60 seconds.

 Danger

-The maximum allowable value for timeout is 3600 seconds (i.e., 1 hour), intended to protect the system.
-Setting the timeout for all functions to the maximum without consideration may prevent timely awareness of issues in code writing and design, while also causing queue blockages.
+The maximum allowed value for timeout is 3600 seconds (i.e., 1 hour), aimed at protecting the system.
+Thoughtlessly setting all functions' timeout durations to the maximum may prevent timely detection of issues in code writing or design, potentially leading to queue blocking problems.

-Therefore, the timeout parameter should be set based on actual needs.
-A large number of long-running synchronous API requests (old version: auth link) can cause task queue blockages; caching techniques should be considered when necessary.
+Therefore, the timeout parameter should be set based on actual requirements.
+A large number of long-running Sync API (Legacy: Auth Link) requests may block the task queue, and caching techniques should be considered when necessary.

 Warning

-Additionally, browsers themselves impose limits on request durations (e.g., Chrome has a limit of 4 minutes).
-Thus, setting an overly long timeout in synchronous APIs (old version: auth link) is meaningless.
+Additionally, browsers themselves impose limitations on request durations (e.g., Chrome has a limit of 4 minutes).
+Thus, setting excessively long timeout values in Sync API (Legacy: Auth Link) calls is inherently ineffective.

 Parameter cache_result

-DataFlux Func includes built-in API-level caching handling.
-After specifying the cache parameter, when calling the same function and parameters, the system will directly return the cached result.
+DataFlux Func provides built-in caching capabilities at the API level.
+When the same function and parameters are called exactly the same way, the system will directly return cached results.

 Example